Blackall, Queensland: History

 St Joseph's Catholic Primary School was established in 1917 by the Sisters of St Joseph.
 The opening ceremonies were conducted on Saturday 21 July 1917 by Archbishop James Duhig.

 The Blackall War Memorial commemorates those soldiers who died in World War I. The memorial was dedicated on 25 April (Anzac Day) 1927 by James Charles Minnis (former mayor of Blackall and a former soldier).
 The honour roll of those who died in World War II was added later.

 According to information published by the Blackall Shire Council, the Cominos opened a café in the 1920s in Shamrock Street, Blackall which they called the Central.
 A few years later it was taken over by the Logos Brothers who installed a newsagency at one side.
 The Queensland Country Women's Association met at the cafe to farewell their secretary Mrs R.A.G.
 Malcolm in September 1929.

 Blackall Ambulance commenced operations in November 1923 led by Superintendent W.J.
 King (from Rockhampton).
-On 15 October 1927 the first permanent building was officially opened by the Mick Kirwan (the Queensland Minister for Public Works) assisted by Frank Bulcock, the local Member of the Queensland Legislative Assembly for Barcoo.
+On 15 October 1927 the first permanent building was officially opened by the Mick Kirwan (the Queensland Minister for Public Works) assisted by Frank Bulcock, the local member of the Legislative Assembly of Queensland for Barcoo.
 On 14 April 1984 the current building in Coronation Drive was officially opened by Roy Hauff.

 Blackall Methodist Church – This stone was set by – Mr F J Green – To the memory of the – Pioneers of the District – and dedicated to the – Glory of God – by the Rev S J R Murr L Th – on 8 February 1958 – The Rev J L Savage, Minister.

 A plaque records: (This has discrepancies with the original foundation stone) Blackall Methodist Church – This stone was set by – Mr F J Green – To the memory of the – Pioneers of the District – and dedicated to the – Glory of God – by the Rev S J Murr Lth – on 8 February 1956 – The Rev J L Savage, Minister.

 Blackall's population was more than 3,000 in 1965.
 A declining population has coincided with the decline in the wool industry in the district.